Galácticos: First galáctico era

-2000–2006: Pérez's presidency
+2000–2006: Pérez's first presidency

 Though Real Madrid had already won two European Cups in 1998 and 2000 under the presidency of Lorenzo Sanz, Sanz lost his re-election bid to Pérez.
 Pérez won by promising an aggressive new transfer policy and expensive new signings, in particular, Luís Figo from rivals Barcelona.

 Pérez then sold the club's training ground, the Ciudad Deportiva, for €480 million, allowing Real to clear debts, and build a replacement training complex at a fraction of the cost.
 It also allowed for significant funds to be used for player transfers.
 The deal to sell the complex was later investigated by the EU on illegal-competition grounds, however, no charges were brought.

 After the purchase of Figo for €62 million, a world-record transfer fee, Pérez sought to buy at least one world-class superstar player (dubbed a galáctico) each summer.
 The record was broken a year later by the purchase of Zinedine Zidane from Juventus for €75 million.
 After a demand for youth integration in the side, which coincided with the appointment of Vicente del Bosque, the policy was redubbed as "Zidanes y Pavones", with the name deriving from Zidane and Francisco Pavón, a product from the club's youth academy — the idea was to sign one major superstar per year, and promote youth players sporadically.

-Florentino Pérez was also fond of Francesco Totti, a former world-class trequartista (attacking midfielder) who played for Roma at the time, and tried to sign him in order to perfect the galácticos squad, but was rejected, as the Italian number 10 remained out of loyalty to his Roman club.
+Florentino Pérez was also fond of Francesco Totti, a world-class trequartista (attacking midfielder) who played for Roma at the time, and tried to sign him in order to perfect the galácticos squad, but was rejected, as the Italian number 10 remained out of loyalty to his Roman club.
 Totti has stated in an interview that the Los Blancos even sent him "a No.10 shirt with ‘Totti’ on it" to show their earnestness.

 Initial success

 Immediate success followed for three seasons, with Real winning La Liga in 2000–01 and 2002–03, and claiming the UEFA Champions League in 2001–02, with Zidane scoring the winning goal in the final.
 After winning the 2002–03 La Liga title, Real Madrid added English midfielder David Beckham from Manchester United for €35 million.
 Beckham's status as a world-class footballer, in addition to his heavily publicized marriage to pop star Victoria Adams, resulted in Real Madrid gaining great advertising potential around the world, especially in Asia.
 By further promoting the other superstar players in various marketing campaigns in the continent, the club became the world's richest club in terms of revenue in 2005–06.

 Despite expectations of continued dominance in domestic and European competition, the club failed to win any trophy for the next three seasons.
-They also suffered from elimination in the UEFA Champions League, exiting in the 2004 quarter-finals, and in the round of 16 in 2005 and 2006.
+They also suffered from elimination in the UEFA Champions League, exiting in the 2004 quarter-finals, and two consecutive exits in Round of 16 in 2005 and 2006.
 In the same period, Barcelona won successive La Liga titles in 2005 and 2006, along with the Champions League in 2006.